-- 1. Requires that the low-income occupancy use percentage for the building for each taxable year in the extended use period will not be less than the low-income use percentage in the agreement, and that prohibits the eviction or termination of the tenancy (except for good cause) of an existing low-income resident or any increase in the gross rent with respect to a low-income unit that is not otherwise permitted; - 2.
-Allows individuals who meet the income limitation applicable to the building the right to enforce in any state court the rights under (1) above; - 3.
-Prohibits the disposition to any person of any portion of the building to which the agreement applies is disposed of such person; - 4.
-Prohibits the refusal to lease to a holder of a voucher or certificate of eligibility under the Housing Act of 1937 because of the status of the prospective resident as such a holder; - 5.
-Is binding on all successors of the taxpayer; and - 6.
-Is recorded pursuant to local law as a restrictive covenant for such property
+- 1. Requires that the applicable fraction for each building for each taxable year during the term of the LURC will not be less than the applicable fraction specified in such agreement; - 2.
+Prohibits the eviction or termination of the tenancy (except for good cause) of an existing lowincome resident or any increase in the gross rent with respect to a low-income unit that is not otherwise permitted; - 3.
+Allows individuals who meet the income limitation applicable to the building (whether prospective, present, or former occupants of the building) the right to enforce in any State court the rights under (1) and (2) above; - 4.
+Prohibits the disposition to any person of any portion of the building to which the LURC applies, unless all of the building to which the LURC applies is disposed of to such person; - 5.
+Prohibits the refusal to lease to a holder of a voucher or certificate of eligibility under Section 8 of the United States Housing Act of 1937 because of the status of the prospective resident as such a holder; - 6.
+Is binding on all successors of the owner of a Housing Credit development; - 7.
+Is recorded in the real property records of the county in which the Housing Credit development is located as a restrictive covenant running with the land; and - 8.
+Commences on the first day of the Compliance Period for a term of at least thirty (30) years.